anapitalai/www.nictconsultants.com/content/blog/web-application-development.md

 date: '2018-07-12T13:34:19+10:00'
 image: /images/webworks.png
 ---
+### Web Application Tutorial for GDG Lae Participants
+##### Abbreviations and Definitions
+* 1. Function is group of statements that perform a certain task.

-* 1. An object is a real world thing that can be represented in a   program.Custom functions can be created and too there are many built-in functions available javascript.
+* 2. An object is a real world thing that can be represented in a   program.Custom functions can be created and too there are many built-in functions available javascript.
-* 2. When a function is created in an object, it is called a METHOD.
+* 3. When a function is created in an object, it is called a METHOD.
-* 3. A variable is temporary storage in memory of the computer that is used to hold data of a certain datatype.
+* 4. A variable is temporary storage in memory of the computer that is used to hold data of a certain datatype.
-* 4. Some datatypes in js are booleans,string,integers(numbers),ect.
+* 5. Some datatypes in js are booleans,string,integers(numbers),ect.
-* 5. An eventlistener is a function that listens for a event to take place before it is triggered.Some examples are input,mouseover,keyup,etc.In our app,we will be using the input event.
+* 6. An eventlistener is a function that listens for a event to take place before it is triggered.Some examples are input,mouseover,keyup,etc.In our app,we will be using the input event.
 So when data is typed into a input box, a certain function